 SUMMARY & RECOMMENDATION: Red Cliff is a well paced, well written, character-driven epic that succeeds on the basis of its characterizations and dramatic cinematography.
 Its action is subpar given its director’s history, but it’s strong enough to justify the spectacle and impressive production values of the film as a whole.

-— However… the intensity of the action scenes themselves is surprisingly poor, which is a considerable let-down given all the talent on display.
+— However… the intensity of the action scenes themselves is surprisingly poor (few of our major characters ever feel like they’re in a state of vulnerability), which is a considerable let-down given all the talent on display.

 ?
 It’s more important how your audience feels about a historical adaptation, rather than the accuracy of the history adapted therein.
 This is filmmaking, not a history lesson.